MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 ## Configure client-side code to get an access token

-Your app user must give their consent to Teams for using their identity to get user-level permission.
+Your app user must give consent to Teams for using the Teams identity token to get user-level permission.
 Azure AD receives the user's identity token (ID token) and sends an access token to Teams.

 - **ID token**: An ID token is granted for a user when they have been verified successfully.
 It's used to cache user profile information.
 Teams uses this token to pre-fetch the access token for the user who is currently logged into Teams.
 - **Access token**: An access token is an artifact contains user identity and permission scopes.
 For enabling SSO in tab, it's granted through Azure AD.